miskatormi/3-body-problem/README.md

 \end{bmatrix}$$

 ### The Simulation using ACC-function
 First, we initialize five tensors/arrays: position, velocity, acceleration, time, and mass.
 Initially, the first four consist of zeros which we update with a for-loop.
-The mass array consists of the masses of the $n$-bodies.
+The mass array consists of the masses of the $3$-bodies.
 The simulation repeats a simple cycle:
 1. Update elapsed time to the time array.
 2. Update the acceleration to the acceleration array.